noloader/cryptopp-cmake/README.md

 # Integration
 The CMake submodule integrates with the Crypto++ library.
 The library's `GNUmakefile` and `GNUmakefile-cross` were modified to clean the artifacts produced by CMake.
 To clean the directory after running CMake perform a `git checkout GNUmakefile` followed by a `make -f GNUmakefile distclean`.

+# cryptest-cmake.sh
+In June 2018 the library added `cryptest-cmake.sh` to help test the CMake gear.
+The script is located in Crypto++'s `TestScripts` directory.
+The script downloads the CMake project files, builds the library and then runs the self tests.

+If you want to use `cryptest-cmake.sh` to drive things then perform the following steps.

+    cd cryptopp
+    cp TestScripts/cryptest-cmake.sh .
+    ./cryptest-cmake.sh

 # Collaboration
 We would like all distro maintainers to be collaborators on this repo.
 If you are a distro maintainer then please contact us so we can send you an invite.